-Director of the Board since 2020, is Partner at Morrison & Foerster, LLP.
+Director of the Board since 2020, is Partner at Holland & Knight LLP in Miami, Fl. since 2022.
+Previously she was a Partner at Morrison & Foerster, LLP from 2019 to 2022.
 Ms. Aguirre has been acting as Chairman of the Board and General Counsel of Pan American Development Foundation since 2015, and she is also a board member of the Women Lawyer's Interest Group of the International Bar Association since 2019.
 Ms. Aguirre has been listed for the Latin America's Top 100 Lawyers (Latinvex 2019-2021), "40 under 40" (The M&A Advisor 2015) and the Florida Super Lawyers Rising Star (Super Lawyers Magazine 2009).
 She was also a finalist to receive the Top Dealmaker of the Year Award, Corporate Category (Daily Business Review 2012) and recipient of M&A Deal of the Year Award (Latin Lawyers Magazine 2008).
 Ms. Aguirre is admitted to practice law in Florida, District of Columbia and New York.

-- Previously shareholder, Greenberg Trauring LLP - Member of the Presidential Advisory Council (PAC), INCAE Business School
+- Previously shareholder, Greenberg Traurig, LLP - Member of the Presidential Advisory Council (PAC), INCAE Business School - Associate, Hunton & Williams LLP